Health care can be a difficult puzzle. We work as one to put the pieces

 Vira Salzburn, virasalzburn@chlink.org

-Vira is the developer of the upstream suicide prevention approach that uses Mindful-Self Compassion programming for building resilience and enhancing emotional wellbeing.
+Vira is the developer of the community-based upstream suicide prevention approach that uses evidence-based Mindful-Self Compassion programming.
+She is a community educator and public speaker on suicide prevention, trauma-informed practices, self-compassion, and resilience and is the 2022 TEDx Savannah presenter.

 ♣ ♣ ♣